tomas/exoterm/README.md

 I want mine to open up in less than a second.
 And urxvt delivers exactly that.

-Plus, being light on resources and not requiring a GPU means you can use it anywhere, even in your old laptop from back in the day.
+Plus, being light on resources and not requiring a GPU means you can use it anywhere, even in your old laptop from yesteryear.

 ## How can I use this in Wayland?